bagustris/snr/readme.md

-# A repository for paper:
-*On The Differences Between Song and Speech Emotion Recognition: Effect of Feature Sets, Feature Types, and Classifiers*
+# A repository for paper *"On The Differences Between Song and Speech Emotion Recognition: Effect of Feature Sets, Feature Types, and Classifiers"*

 by